 Puberty is the period of human development when the body undergoes the biggest changes.
 For girls, puberty often starts between the ages of 8 and 14.
 Growth spurts are common at this stage, and some parents might wonder how to maximize growth during puberty, for their daughters.

-If you’re interested in maximising the growth spurt of your daughter, it’s highly likely that you’ve already looked up various information on the subject.
-Some information may seem a bit extreme or outrageous--such as having her take breast enhancement pills or other such supplements--and can certainly leave you wondering what you should believe.
+If you too are researching on how to maximize growth during puberty, it’s highly likely that you’ve already looked up various information on the subject.
+Some information may seem a bit extreme or outrageous–such as having her take breast enhancement pills or other such supplements–and can certainly leave you wondering what you should believe.

 Give your child foods that are rich in protein, vitamins, phosphorus, calcium, and zinc.
 Likewise, make sure she eats a balanced diet comprised of meat, dairy, vegetables, fruits, and carbohydrates.

 The nutrients in these foods work together to help a child realise her height potential.
 On the flip side, consumption of foods deficient in these nutrients will only serve to hamper her physical growth.